-The grant from the MRC also includes a Flexible Funding Supplement, which is a small budget that aims to support high costs research and/or training needs, including essential extensions where there are enhanced training needs.
-To determine the allocation of this funding the Management Board set up a funding panel, comprising of the three Research Theme Leads.
-Calls for funding will be held twice a year (March and October) and your application acts as your first call.
-Supervisors should identify any high-cost training or training-related expenses (including travel) integral to the project in the application form.
+Biannual Flexible Funding Call: The DTP's grant from the MRC also includes a Flexible Funding Supplement, which is a small budget that aims to support high costs research and/or training needs or transition to post-doc, including costs associated with the Broadening Horizons placement, that arise after the studentship has started.
+To determine the allocation of this funding the Management Board has set up a funding panel, comprising of the three Research Theme Leads.
+Calls for funding will be made twice a year (March and October).
+Supervisors should identify any high-cost training or training-related expenses (including travel) integral to the project in the biannual call application form.
+This fund is limited to a maximum of £5,000 per student during the lifetime of their studentship.